Here’s How To Make Resin Papers Like A Professional

 sizzix dies

-If your layer is not too thick, you can cut it with thinlet dies to make flowers.
-If you have never die cut before, you’ll want to read my article on using a die cutter to cut resin papers.
-Then, follow the directions on your cutting machine and cut flowers out of the paper resin.
-Again a thin layer of resin (i.e., not much thicker than a piece of paper) should cut pretty easily.
-I ran my dies through 2x, to be sure, but they cut very well.
-I also decided to hand cut the butterflies out.
-Bonus embellishments!
+Follow the directions on your cutting machine and cut flowers out of the paper resin.
+A thin layer of resin (i.e., not much thicker than a piece of paper) should cut pretty easily.
+I ran my dies through two times to be sure they cut well.

 resin paper flowers

-Have you ever had a project that sounds great in your head, but when you go to execute it, it doesn’t work as well?
 One of the challenges with using translucent layers is sometimes the pattern gets lost.
 Here I added a piece of lightly patterned cardstock to my smaller flower.
 Next, I inked the edges of the resin flower with archival ink so it would stand out more.
-Problem solved!

 resin paper flowers